Document // OPENAURA-01 pradelgorithm/openaura

 Keep the brief human-sized.

-A good update is short enough to read and specific enough to act on.
-It should tell people what changed, what matters, what is blocked, and what needs a decision without burying the reader in raw logs.
+A useful project report is short enough to read and specific enough to act on.
+It says what changed, what matters, what is blocked, and what decision is needed.

 R.06Separation